 Columbia College’s Practical Nurse Professional Program is licensed through Alberta Government Private Vocational Training Branch and is approved by the College of Licensed Practical Nurses (CLPNA) through its Education Standards Advisory Committee (ESAC) which is the licensing body for practical nursing in the province of Alberta.

 Learn more about becoming a Licensed Practical Nurse in Canada by viewing the College of Licensed Practical Nurses of Alberta’s document: Becoming a Licensed Practical Nurse in Canada – Requisite Skills and Abilities.

-- This is a full-time, 2 year diploma program that is completed in 80 weeks, full-time (approximately 20 months).
+- This is a full-time, 2 year diploma program that is completed in 80 weeks (approximately 20 months).

 - Designed to give students Practical Nursing theory and clinical experience in continuing care and acute care

 - Practicums (clinical) will be scheduled according to the co-operating health care employer’s availability of clinical practicum placements.
 This means that the 722 hours of practical experience may be scheduled during the day, evening, night and/or weekends.